How to Fold And Store An Air Mattress

 This is arguably the easiest part of the process, despite it containing multiple steps.

 • Prepare your surface.
-You should double and triple check for any unwanted sharp objects surrounding your workspace.
+You should double and triple-check for any unwanted sharp objects surrounding your workspace.
 These could accidentally pop holes in your air mattress, and you definitely don’t want that occurring while you fold.

 Folding Your Air Mattress